-This guide is designed to help you start to uncover your family’s history in Cornwall.
+We've designed this guide to help you start to uncover your family’s history in Cornwall.
 There are many resources you can use on the internet, as well as places you can visit in Cornwall to help you.
-Some websites charge for access to information but you can access some of these for free in certain locations across Cornwall.
+Some websites charge for access to information.
+You can access some archives for free in certain locations across Cornwall.

 Some tips for getting started

-- Firstly, organise what you know already and decide what you want to find out.
+- First, organise what you know already and decide what you want to find out.
 This will prevent you getting sidetracked by irrelevant information.

-- Remember, other members of your family often know lots of useful information, so starting with yourself and working backwards write down all that you and your relatives know about your family.
+- Remember, other members of your family often know lots of useful information.
+Starting with yourself and working backwards write down all that you and your relatives know about your family.
 Using family letters, photographs, news cuttings and bibles can help this.

 - Write down everything that you learn, noting where the information has come from.
 Include notes about when a search has been unsuccessful to prevent you looking in the same place twice.